Robert FitzRoy: Governor of New Zealand

 The first governor of New Zealand, Captain William Hobson, R.N., died in late 1842.
 The Church Missionary Society, which had a strong New Zealand presence, suggested FitzRoy as his successor and he was appointed by the government.
 He took up his new task in December 1843.
 On the journey to New Zealand, he met William John Warburton Hamilton and made him his private secretary.

-His instructions were to maintain order and protect the Māori, while satisfying the land hunger of the settlers pouring into the country.
+His instructions were to maintain order and protect Māori, while satisfying the land hunger of the settlers pouring into the country.
 He was given very few military resources.
 Government revenue, mainly from customs duties, was woefully inadequate for his responsibilities.

-One of his first tasks was to enquire into the circumstances surrounding the Wairau Affray, in which there had been violent conflict between settlers and the Maori.
+One of his first tasks was to enquire into the circumstances surrounding the Wairau Affray, in which there had been violent conflict between settlers and Māori.
 He found the actions of the colonists to have been illegal and declined to take any action against Te Rauparaha.
 He did not have the troops to meet him on anything like equal terms.
 But the New Zealand Company and the settlers felt betrayed and angry.
 He appointed a Government Superintendent for the area, to establish a ruling presence.
-Fitzroy also insisted that the New Zealand Company pay the Māori a realistic price for the land they claimed to have purchased.
+Fitzroy also insisted that the New Zealand Company pay Māori a realistic price for the land they claimed to have purchased.
 These moves made him very unpopular.

 Land sales were a continuing vexatious issue.
 The settlers were eager to buy land and some Māori were willing to sell, but under the provisions of the Treaty of Waitangi, land sales required the Government as an intermediary, and were thus extremely slow.
 FitzRoy changed the rules to allow settlers to purchase Māori land directly, subject to a duty of ten shillings per acre.
 But land sales proved slower than expected.